35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 ![](https://crappistmartin.github.io/images/CanadaWaterSiteC.png)

-The deal secured 35% affordable housing, but this is below the 50% requirement for publicly-owned land, set by the Mayor in his [London Plan 2021](https://www.london.gov.uk/sites/default/files/the_london_plan_2021.pdf)(H4A), to meet the broader strategic target of 50% affordable housing in all developments.
+The deal secured 35% affordable housing, but this is below the 50% requirement for publicly-owned land, set by the Mayor in his [London Plan 2021](https://www.london.gov.uk/sites/default/files/the_london_plan_2021.pdf) (Policy H4A).

-It is unknown what land receipts (if any) the Council will receive in return, because the [development agreement](https://www.southwark.gov.uk/regeneration/canada-water?chapter=6&article) with British Land has been heavily redacted.
+It is unknown what land receipts (if any) the Council will receive in return for its 15 hectares, because the [development agreement](https://www.southwark.gov.uk/regeneration/canada-water?chapter=6&article) with British Land has been heavily redacted.

 ![](https://www.35percent.org/img/cwdpa.png)